The Center for People With Disabilities

 What We Do

 The Center for People with Disabilities (CPWD) started in Boulder County in 1977.
 We are one of over 400 Independent Living Centers across the Nation.
-CPWD now provides Independent Living Services in five counties, providing core services in Independent Living Skills, Advocacy, Information and Referral, and Peer Support.
+CPWD now provides Independent Living Services in five counties, providing core services in Independent Living Skills, Advocacy, Information and Referral, Peer Support and Nursing Home and Youth Transitions.
 Our staff is available to assist you in developing a plan for achieving…

 In the News